scholer/sublime_logging_control/README.md

-# sublime logging: Logging plugin for Sublime Text
+# Logging Control: Logging plugin for Sublime Text
 This plugin for Sublime Text provides user-facing commands to enable and adjust logging output using python's native logging module.
 Logging only works for plugins that already uses the standard logging module.